Radiative loss of coherence in free electrons: a long-range quantum phenomenon: CONCLUSIONS

 \section{CONCLUSIONS}

 In summary, inelastic radiative scattering of free electrons passing near extended structures produces a divergence in electron decoherence at high temperatures and/or large inter-path separations for electrons prepared in a two-path beam configuration.
-In essence, the material structure acts as a coupler between the evanescent electron field and free-space radiation.
+In essence, the extended material structure acts as a coupler between the evanescent electron field and long-wavelength free-space radiation.
 We exemplify this effect through an analytical treatment of the interaction between free electrons and a metallic half-plane, which is a self-scaling geometry such that, at zero temperature, there are no absolute length scales in the system, and therefore, the decoherence probability only depends on the ratio of electron-path distances to the edge.
+For this system, the probability that the electron interacts with radiative modes receives a divergent contribution at low frequencies and, although this yields an infinite frequency-integrated probability, the loss of coherence remains finite for finite electron inter-path separation.
 The decoherence probability increases with temperature as we depart from $T=0$.
 Then, the thermal wavelength defines an absolute length scale in the system.
 These results require the involvement of low-frequency radiation, with wavelengths that are commensurate with both the electron-path--edge distances and the extension of the material, as confirmed by the observation that the half-plane limit is recovered when considering instead ribbons of large width compared with the thermal wavelength and the electron--edge distance.

 These results suggest the possibility of detecting the presence of distant objects without perturbing them (i.e., without causing any inelastic excitation in the involved materials, and relying instead on decoherence produced by coupling to radiative modes).
-Indeed, at zero temperature, the self-scaling nature of the half-plane geometry implies that a large decoherence probability is produced for any arbitrarily large electron--edge distance, provided the latter is small compared with the inter-path separation.
+Indeed, at zero temperature, the self-scaling nature of the half-plane geometry implies that a large decoherence probability is obtained for any arbitrarily large electron--edge distance, provided the latter is small compared with the inter-path separation.
 In addition, at finite temperatures, a high degree of decoherence is observed when the inter-path distance is large compared with the thermal wavelength.